h1l1ch/react-burger-builder/README.md

 * **Deployment code** is located in "*public*" folder.

-* To launch the **development code** on your computer download *zip file*.
-Extract in project empty folder.
-To install all dependencies open npm and type:
+* To launch **development code** download *zip file* on your computer.
+Extract it into the empty folder.
+Then open npm to install all dependencies.
+Inside project's directory type:

   ```
   npm init